emfree/systemtap-python-tools/README.md

 ```
 scripts/memtrace -x $PID -t 60
 ```
 to trace all Python object memory allocations for 60 seconds.
 At the end, for all surviving objects, the allocation timestamp and traceback will be printed.
 This can help track down memory leaks.
-Caution: This can have high overhead.

-## Function execution tracing
+## C Function execution tracing

 Run
 ```
 scripts/callgraph -x $PID -t $TRIGGER -n 20
 ```
 to trace 20 executions of function $TRIGGER, and print a microsecond-timed callgraph. $TRIGGER should be a C function in the interpreter (so this is pretty low level).
-Caution: This can have high overhead.

 ---